apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 As stated earlier, combat in Somnium is dangerous.
 Low level characters are fragile and death will come quickly.
 As you level up, explore, and find/make better gear you will quickly rise in power.

-There are a lot of options available to characters from the get-go than they have in default Enderal.
+There are a lot more options available to characters from the get-go than they would have in default Enderal.
 You can dodge away from enemy attacks now, giving a powerful defensive technique to every character that can make even low level characters capable if the player knows how to use it.

 .. _combatEarly-reference-lable:

 Early Game
 ^^^^^^^^^^
 When your character is just starting out you have everything against you.
-It is the coinciding moment moment where you have the least game-knoledge, the lowest skills, the fewest perks, the least talents, and the weakest gear.
+It is the coinciding moment moment where you have the least game-knowledge, the lowest skills, the fewest perks, the least talents, and the weakest gear.
 But, you will quickly begin to fix all of these even as you explore the starting area.

 There are three core goals of the early game: